RoadsideThoughts

 We originally found mention of Philadelphia in both the FIPS-55 and the GNIS.
 For more information, see the FIPS and GNIS Codes sections on our Miscellaneous Page.

-From our notes, the earliest published mention that we've found for Philadelphia was on a map (with an unknown title) dated 1860.
+From our notes, the earliest published mention we've found for Philadelphia was in the document titled List of Post Offices from Cameron Blevins and Richard Helbock.<7>

-We also found Philadelphia in the Business Atlas and Shippers' Guide (1895).
+We also found Philadelphia in the book titled U.S. Post Offices (1803).

-For more details about the above, see References and Mentions for Philadelphia.
+For more details, see References and Mentions for Philadelphia.

 The official website for Philadelphia: www.phila.gov/